deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18013/index.md

 > </details>

-> Table 7 compares the training data size, training time, inference cost, and downstream performance of different preference optimization methods for improving text-to-image models.
+> Table 7 compares the proposed method against other baselines in terms of training images, GPU days, inference cost, and DPG-Bench score, highlighting its efficiency and effectiveness.

 {{< table-caption >}}